 As part of this, Powerlink has started early engagement with landholders, community members and other stakeholders to gather information and feedback locally.
 Our early discussions are focused on seeking input and insights to help guide our planning.

-We recently completed community information drop-in sessions in Biloela, between 11-13 July 2022 where the community had an opportunity to meet with our team, ask questions and provide feedback and input.
+Drop-in sessions were held in Biloela where the community had the opportunity to meet with our team, ask questions and provide feedback.

 The sessions provided an overview of the study area, proposed project, timeframes and project approval processes.

 We thank the community for dropping by and sharing their insights with us.
-This input will help inform our decision-making about potential corridor options.
+Input from the sessions helped inform our decision-making around potential corridor options.